 Cognitive behavioural therapy (CBT)

-Rational emotive behavioural therapy (REBT) is one form of Cognitive Behavioural Therapy (CBT).
-It offers a therapeutic structure helping the client to achieve long lasting emotional and behavioural change.
-REBT helps you to overcome your challenges and implement healthy and realistic thinking and behaviour in your life.
-Even later on, the client can then apply this approach into all areas of their life which they find challenging.
+Rational emotive cognitive behavioural therapy (RECBT, also known as REBT) is one form of Cognitive Behavioural Therapy (CBT).
+It offers a therapeutic structure helping the client to achieve long-lasting emotional and behavioural change.
+RECBT helps you to overcome your challenges and implement healthy and realistic thinking and behaviour in your life.
+Even later on, the client can then apply this approach to all areas of their life that they find challenging.

 Cognitive behavioural hypnotherapy